benjohnbarnes/Service/README.md

-# Service – Promised Benefits
+# Service – the Claimed Benefits [CBs!]

 Service helps you introduce a pattern which claims these benefits:

 1. Support significant code reuse.
 2. Increase benefits from cross team collaborations / alignment.
-3. Improve testability of services (of services and units using services).
+3. Improve testability of service implementations.
+4. Improve testability of service consumers.
-4. Reduces costly inconsistencies between systems.
+5. Avoid costly inconsistencies between systems.
-5. Allows easy reconfiguration of systems to use different backend environments or stubs.
+6. Allow easy reconfiguration of systems to use different backend environments or stubs.

 I'll try to justify these tall claims as you read on…